xoxzo/blog.xoxzo.com/content/Events/2020-03-02-pycon-kyushu-prenotice-en.md

 we will have a sponcor LT at 12:50 in this PyCon Kyushu 2020.

-We are looking forward to be seeing you at the PyCon in May!!
+We are looking forward to seeing you at the PyCon in May!!

 For more details, please visit PyCon Kyushu 2020 [website](http://kyushu.pycon.jp/2020/).